Guarneri1743/MemoryAllocator/README.md

 Specify CoalescingPolicy: WIP

 ## Span & Boundary Tag
 **Span** is used to represent an allocation or a free memory span in the memory layout.
-Some essential information will be needed when we want to track the address, size and extra metadata of the allocation or free span.
-So the structure of a span is as following.
+Extra space reserved for the boundary tags which indicate the metadata of memory span.
+Therefore the structure of span is as following.

 - address(implicit)
 - **header boundary tag(explicit)**